Nowadays, easy access to data is table-stakes for high-performing companies.

 Normally described as 'marts', these tables represent key business data and have been engineered for ease of use when querying.

-An example of a dimension table is dim_organisations.
-In general, dimension tables have a single row per entity they describe (ie, an organisation) and have a large number of columns that can be used to filter and group those entities.
+.
+In general, dimension tables have a single row per entity they describe (i.e., an organization) and have a large number of columns that can be used to filter and group those entities.

-Our dim_organisations table has columns like:
+table has columns like:

-• in_setup_flow, whether they have completed setup
+, whether they have completed the setupis_paying

-• lead_id, the ID of the Lead in Close (CRM)
+, the ID of the Lead in Close (CRM)

-Note that most of the hard work to enrich an organisation with data from other sources (such as Close) has already happened, making it easy to filter on any of the available dimensions without complex joins.
+Note that most of the hard work to enrich an organization with data from other sources (such as Close) has already happened, making it easy to filter on any of the available dimensions without complex joins.

 Fact tables are complementary to dimension tables, and can be seen as a list of things that happened (also referred to as an 'event stream').
 Where dimension tables have one row per entity, you'll find many rows (events) for each of those entities in a fact table, and you'll be expected to join against the relevant dimension table to perform filtering.

-As an example, we have an fct_organisation_statistics table.
-This contains a row for each day an organisation has existed, along with a number of measurements like total Slack users, number of incidents, count of users who have created incidents, etc.
+table.
+This contains a row for each day an organization has existed, along with several measurements like total Slack users, number of incidents, count of users who have created incidents, etc.

-These are the highest quality data tables we offer, and you should prefer to use them when they exist.
+These are the highest-quality data tables we offer, and you should prefer to use them when they exist.

 Staging (stg) tables